Karen S. Brewer

 Adam W. Van Wynsberghe

 A concentration in chemistry consists of eight courses: 120 or 125; 190; 255; one additional 200-level course; 321 or 322; 371; one additional 300- or 400-level course; and 551.
 In addition, calculus through Math 116 and two semesters of physics (calculus-based physics recommended) are prerequisites for 321 and 322.
 Students who are considering a concentration in chemistry are strongly encouraged to enroll in 120 or 125 in their first semester.

 Students who plan to pursue graduate work or employment in chemistry or a related science are encouraged to satisfy the requirements for a degree certified by the American Chemical Society (ACS).
 In order to qualify for an ACS certified degree, students must take 270 and either 265 or 423 and must take an additional elective course at the 300- or 400-level, in addition to satisfying all other concentration requirements.
 Students who plan to attend graduate school in chemistry or chemically related fields are advised to take both 321 and 322.
-We invite all interested students to attend the departmental seminar series, which is a part of 551 and 552.
+We invite all interested students to attend the departmental seminar series, which is a required part of 371, 551 and 552.
 Departmental honors are determined on the basis of distinguished coursework in chemistry (normally a minimum GPA of 3.5) and in the Senior Thesis.

 A minor in chemistry consists of five courses: 120 or 125; 190; 255; 321 or 322; and one additional course at the 200-level or above.
 The minimum requirement in chemistry for preparation for medical school consists of 120 or 125; 190 and 255; and one additional course at the 200 level.